erasels/Aspiration-StS/README.md

 "Sticky Explosives": Apply a debuff to the first monster you hit on your first turn.
 Dealing unblocked attack damage to that monster will deal 30% of the received damage to all monsters.
 The debuff expires if the monster isn't attacked every turn.

+Weak version of "Sticky Explosives": Applies a power that expires after three turns dealing 25% of the unblocked attack damage the owner receives to all enemies, to the first enemy attack this combat.

 "Frozen jewel": At the end of your turn, gain 2 Block for every enemy that intends to attack.
 Gain Blur if there are multiple enemies and all intend to attack.

 "Lifesprig": Every time you play 5 Attacks, gain 1 Regeneration.